Festivals in Nepal and its Celebation Dates

 Maha Shivaratri Festivals in Nepal

-If you are visiting Nepal during Shivaratri then you must visit the Pashupatinath temple.
-During these festivals in Nepal, devotees wake up early in the morning and take bath.
-They visit the shiva mandir nearby their house and worship lord shiva.
-During this day Pashupatinath temple is decorated and more than 50k people visit this temple.
-You can see many sadhus and devotee sing-song and dance.
-People often take fast during this day and eat at the time of evening after worshipping shiva again.
-Especially in Nepal on the day of the Shivaratri festival, people enjoy burnfire in different places.
-Children enjoy Shivaratri by standing on the road with the long rope to stop the vehicles and getting money from them.
+If you visit Nepal during Shivaratri, you must visit the Pashupatinath temple.
+During these festivals in Nepal, devotees wake up early in the morning and bathe.
+They see the Shiva mandir near their house and worship lord shiva.
+On this day, Pashupatinath temple is decorated, and more than 50k people visit it.
+You can see many sadhus and devotees singing and dancing.

 Falgun Poornima (Holi)

-Holi is another famous and exciting festival in Nepal celebrating in Nepal.
-On this day, people enjoy with each other by putting on colors and playing with water.
-Holi is celebrating the death of the demon Holika.
-Holika was the devil with the wicked leg.
 But she was blessed by Lord Vishnu to be unburnt.
-She then tried to kill her nephew who was three great admirers of lord Vishnu.
+She then tried to kill her nephew, who was three great admirers of lord Vishnu.
 So, she took her nephew in her lap and sat on fire.
 Lord Vishnu killed Holika instead for being a demon and trying to kill the innocent child.
-Since then, Holi is celebrated as the festival of color and enjoinment.
+Since then, Holi has been celebrated as the Festival of color and enjoinment.

 Bisket Jatra Festivals in Nepal